-5.1.
+7.1.
 Ronald Callais (June 6, 2002; Golden Meadow, LA)

 Ronald, nephew of Mr. Web Callais is a regular at PJ's in Golden Meadow for early morning coffee.
-I interviewed him in his office at the shipyard, an office well-stocked with novels (James Lee Burke, among them), with walls filled with official certificates, marking perhaps his service on Lafourche Parish's Police Jury and his membership on the Levee Board.
+I interviewed him in his office at Allied Shipyard, an office well-stocked with novels (James Lee Burke, among them), walls filled with official certificates marking his service on Lafourche Parish's Police Jury and his membership on the Levee Board.
 Ronald became president of the Levee Board when Leon Theriot passed away.
-He admitted that he is semiretired from the shipyard business (started in 1980), though he comes in to the office, often just to read.
+He offered that he is semi-retired from the shipyard business (started in 1980), though he comes in to the office, often just to read.
 This yard, and another in Larose run by his son, exclusively do repair work, including much work for the shrimp industry.
-At one time, Ronald was also involved in the utility boat business of his father, Abdon Callais, but got out of that end of it when it was clear that the two enterprises were in conflict: he was repairing the boats that competed with the boat business.
+At one time, Ronald was also involved in the utility boat business of his father, Abdon Callais, but got out of that end of it when it was clear that the two enterprises were in conflict.
+He was repairing the boats that competed with his own boat rental business.
 He graduated from high school in 1959, then went to the University of Southwestern Louisiana for accounting, then transferred to Nicholls.